Ask My Dentist if our services are right for youMake an Appointment

 Protecting the socket after a tooth extraction is very important.
 One reason to protect the socket is to avoid the development of a dry socket, which can form if the blood clot that protects the healing area is knocked loose, exposing the nerve beneath it.

-If you have any concerns about an extraction's resulting socket, whether or not you've had a preservation procedure, reach out to your dentist at My Dentist for advice.
+If you have any concerns about an extraction's resulting socket, whether or not you've had a preservation procedure, reach out to your provider at My Dentist for advice.
 Call our office at 918-307-0909.